EmotionalLove/ReMinecraft/README.md

 ## Whaaaa
 Basically, it'll keep you logged in even when you disconnect your Minecraft client.
 It'll also have a useful events system and plugin loader, with an API, obviously.
 This is still a WIP.
 More documentation will be added when it actually does something. :heart:

+## Needed libaries

+- Gson
+- SnakeYAML
+- McProtocolLib (the one in /libraries)
+- SimpleEventSystem
+- SimpleCommandSystem

 ### Thank you's
 [DaPorkChop_](https://github.com/DaMatrix/Pork2b2tBot) - As I used insignificant portions of their code as a guide for determining what needs to be cached and how to properly connect the client to the server instance.